TerezaA1/EMS-documentation/content/commissioning.rst

 Topology Editor
 ~~~~~~~~~~~~~~~

-In this editor is possible to modify overview screen.
+In this editor is possible to modify the overview screen.
 Drag and drop visual elements, add signals to display and connect together.

 .. image:: /images/ver02/topology_edit.PNG